benbaptist/minecraft-wrapper/README.md

 #### [**Windows Download and setup**](/documentation/linux.md)

 ###  **Start Up**

+You only need to download Wrapper.py.
+The 'wrapper' folder is the source code and is just the extracted version of Wrapper.py.
+Wrapper.py is a Python-executable archive folder containing the sourcecode.</br>

 - Run `python Wrapper.py [--passphrase 'passphrase']` to start (passphrase must be 8 or more characters in length).